nkdAgility/NKDAgility.com/site/content/resources/blog/2020/2020-07-13-evolution-not-transformation-this-is-the-inevitability-of-change/index.md

 ---
-title: 'Evolution not Transformation: This is the Inevitability of change'
+title: "Evolution not Transformation: This is the Inevitability of change"
 date: 2020-07-13
 author: MrHinsh
 id: "44511"